lynnfaraday/aresmush.com/_root/tutorials/code/add-cmd/cmd-handler.md

 One of the Dispatcher's jobs is calling each plugin's `get_cmd_handler` method any time it gets a command.
 A plugin can return `nil` - if they don't want the command - or an appropriate command handler if they do.

+In this example, we have a simple case statement that returns the `SetGoalsCmd` class if the command root is 'goals' and the switch is 'set'.

 You can learn more about the dispatcher in the Advanced Tutorial on [Command Dispatching](/tutorials/code/dispatcher).